taylorgoolsby/graphql-directive-pagination/readme.md

 A naive way to do this would be to repeat what is done on initial page load.
 The client could send `offsetRelativeTo: null` to the server, emulating what it does on initial page load.
-The server would respond with a new `nextOffsetRelativeTo` and `nextOffset` which the client should accept.
+The server would respond with a new `nextOffsetRelativeTo` and `moreOffset` which the client should accept.

 This is naive because the `limit` in the request can cause there to be a gap in results.
 For example, if there are 35 new rows, and the client requests `limit: 10, offsetRelativeTo: null`, then the first 10 of those 35 rows will be